Heaven is for Real: Truth or Hoax?

 In the 2010 best-selling Christian book, Heaven is for Real, Todd Burpo and his son tell the story of an amazing heavenly experience.
 The Burpo family had spent two difficult weeks at The Great Plains Regional Medical Center in North Platte, Nebraska where a doctor eventually performed emergency appendectomy surgery on their three-year old son, Colton.

-Four months later they were traveling through North Platte when Todd reminded his son that they were very near the hospital where he had been treated.
-Colton made an off-the-cuff comment about that being the place where the angels sang to him.
-Thus began a long series of astonishing revelations that stretched over a period of several years.
-Colton had been transported to heaven.
-He had a near-death experience.
-He revealed knowledge of things, events and people that he could not possibly have acquired unless he was a participant in some sort of supernatural event.
+Four months later, they were traveling through North Platte when Todd reminded his son that they were near the hospital where he had been treated.
+Colton made a comment about that being the place where the angels sang to him.
+So began a long series of revelations that stretched over a period of several years.

-Perhaps the real clincher in Burpo’s book comes near the end of the book when Colton’s account of heaven is compared with that of the young Lithuanian girl, Akiane Kramarik, who claims to have visions of heaven and Christ and is gifted with a talent for expressing and painting what she sees.
-Her paintings are stunning in their accuracy, complexity and beauty.
-On many occasions Todd would come across a depiction of Christ and ask Colton is that’s what he remembered him to look like.
-Colton rejected every picture of Christ until he saw Akiane’s portrait which he affirmed did, indeed, look like Christ.
+Near the end of the book Burpo’s account of heaven is compared with that of Akiane Kramarik, who claims to have visions of heaven and is gifted with a talent for painting what she sees.
+Todd showed Colton several pictures of Jesus and asked if that’s what He looked like.
+Colton rejected every picture until he saw Akiane’s portrait, which he affirmed did look like Jesus.

-There are too many people who have had out-of-body, near-death experiences to declare them a farce.
-Something is happening.
-Their stories contain too many similarities to reject them.
-I’m not sure if these people visit another realm but they seem to be in a state where the laws of nature are temporarily suspended on their behalf.
+Whether or not they actually visit another realm is up for debate, but they do seem to be in a state where the laws of nature are temporarily suspended on their behalf.